Tymotex/RecHub/README.md

 # RecHub
-Built with MongoDB, Express, React and Node.js!
+Built with MongoDB, Express, React and Node.js.
-The React frontend uses of `react-redux` for state management and `react-router-dom` for routing.
+The React frontend uses `react-redux` for state management and `react-router-dom` for routing.

 ## API Documentation:
 | Route          | METHOD | Parameters |                                                 Returns |